I’ve enjoyed the freedom of being able to work from home and pursue my passions.

 What does it take to become a Pinterest Consultant / Freelancer?

-You can cash-in on the social media goldrush by becoming a consultant.
-This requires a little marketing, but the multitude of freelancing platforms make it easier than ever to connect with companies that need your help.
+You can cash in on the social media gold rush by starting your own online business or becoming a consultant.
+This requires a little marketing, but the multitude of freelancing platforms makes it easier than ever to connect with companies that need your help.

-Take a look at this quick search I did using UpWork – a platform I’ve used to connect with business that need my help.
+Take a look at this quick search I did using UpWork – a platform I’ve used to connect with businesses that need my help.

 You can use your personal presence on Pinterest as an example of what you can do.
 Highlight Pins that performed really well on your personal account.
 You’ll want to create some original content as well.
 Examples of original content include: